 Learning Hypnosis: A Common Everyday Approach After Erickson

-Regardless of how adored Rob is for being an absolute gentleman, it would make little difference if what he presented and taught was ineffective.
-The fact is that Rob’s approach is remarkably effective and, while it comes across as deceptively simple, the devil is definitely in the detail.
-What Rob’s approach does do is allow the hypnotherapist to focus entirely on the client, aware that they’ve come with the solution to their problem within them, and allows the relationship to be more collaborative and focused on exploration.
-As Rob says, “When we ask someone what they like about what they like doing, it’s like a window into their soul.
-We have a very intimate glimpse into who this person is at core and often that glimpse is not only for us.
-Sometimes the client is so touched by that that it can make a huge difference, just to make that connection.”
+The hypnotherapist understands the client holds their solution, transforming the relationship into a collaborative exploration.
+As Rob eloquently puts it, “When we ask someone what they like about what they like doing, it’s like a window into their soul.
+We have a very intimate glimpse into who this person is at the core, and often that glimpse is not only for us.
+Sometimes the client is so touched by that, it can make a huge difference, just to make that connection.”

 You can also find a tonne of Rob McNeilly content on Youtube.